FANGAreNotGnu/autogluon-assistant/README.md

 docker build --no-cache -t mlzero:latest .
 ```

-> **Note:** Run this from the repository root directory, not the `maab/` folder—unless you specifically want to build for running `eval_batch.sh` on the MAAB benchmark.
+> **Note:** Run this from the repository root directory, not the `maab/` folder, unless you specifically want to build for running `aws_batch_submit.sh` to benchmark MAAB with AWS Batch.

 > **Version Info:** Each build pulls the latest code from the GitHub `main` branch.
 To use a specific branch or tag, pass the `BRANCH` build argument:
 > ```bash